 - Contact: (904) 502-9891

 All the Yorkie puppies are raised in the owner’s home in Panama City, Florida.
 They are extremely socialized and are played with multiple times a day.
 All puppies are bathed and groomed at least weekly.
 Additionally, the Yorkshire terrier puppies start pee pad training as soon as they come out of their whelping box.

 Roman Empire Yorkie puppies have been eating on their own for at least three weeks before they go home to you.
 All age-appropriate vaccinations are given to their Yorkshire Terriers and they are free of worms and internal and external parasites like fleas and mites.
-An official Florida Veterinary Health inspection to validate vaccinations and check for parasites, diseases, and physical flaws are also conducted before the sale.
+They also have an official Florida Veterinary Health inspection to validate vaccinations and check for parasites, diseases, and physical flaws before selling you a puppy.